Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Type Revenue Estimation

+Scam Tracker reports contain an optional field with victim-reported losses in US dollars.
+While Scam Tracker bundles all cryptocurrency abuse reports in one category, we can use the classification results on the Scam Tracker descriptions, introduced in Section~\ref{sec:updates}, to compare the financial impact of different cryptocurrency abuse types.

+Table~\ref{tab:bbb} summarizes the results.
 Overall, 67\% of the cryptocurrency abuse reports include a financial loss, the total reported loss was \$30.8M, with an average loss of \$13K and a median of \$500 per report.
-But, there are significant differences across abuse types in the reported losses.
-Financial loss is reported in 61\% \ttag{investment} reports, nearly four times larger than any other abuse type.
+However, there are significant differences across abuse types.
+Financial loss is reported in 61\% of \ttag{investment} reports, nearly four times larger than any other abuse type.
 Thus, \ttag{investment} scam targets are most likely to become victims.
-In contrast, extortions seem particularly inefficient at obtaining revenue from victims, with all 104 \ttag{sextortion} reports reporting no loss, the same as for the few \ttag{harm} and \ttag{extortion} reports.
+The highest median loss is for \ttag{fundsrecovery} scams (\$1,710), followed by \ttag{romance} scams (\$1,500), and \ttag{investment} scams (\$1,300).
+The largest average is for \ttag{romance} (\$38,279) and \ttag{investment} (\$19,382) as these categories contain the reports with the largest losses.
+In contrast, extortions seem particularly inefficient at obtaining revenue from victims.
+For example, no losses are reported for \ttag{sextortion} and \ttag{reputation}.
 Extortions typically leverage massive email campaigns to reach large numbers of targets to compensate for their low conversion rate.
-The highest median loss is for \ttag{fundsrecovery} scams (\$1,710), followed by \ttag{romance} scams (\$1,500), and \ttag{investment} scams (\$1,300).
-The largest average is for \ttag{romance} (\$38,279) and \ttag{investment} (\$19,382) as these categories contain the reports with largest losses.
-Separating \ttag{romance} and \ttag{investment} is tricky as it is common for romance scams to end up in an investment offer, often called romance baiting~\cite{cross2023romance}.
 Another category with small median losses is \ttag{giveaway} (\$20) where victims choose how much to send, and may conservatively select small test amounts.

-We only had one \ttag{fundsrecovery} report in gt\_final and none in gt\_bbb.
-However, the unsupervised classifier found 16 across the whole BBB dataset.
-We manually validated that these reports are correctly classified.
-This supports our intuition that given a good abuse definition the LLM-based unsupervised classifier can correctly classify infrequent abuse types.
+Of the 9 \ttag{spam\_fundsrecovery} advertisements 7 report a loss, for a total of \$548,457.
+Thus, spam reports can pollute financial estimations by reporting fictitious losses.